 YashaYahuw (Isaiah) 55:8 For my thoughts are not your thoughts, neither are your ways my ways, said Yahuwah.

 The King James Version Greek, or Apostolic Scripture, is based on the Textus Receptus and the Ibriy (Hebrew), or TANAKH, is based on the Ben Chayyim manuscripts.
-However, there are a GREAT many renderings of words in it that do not agree with the underlying original language definitions.
-There are many words that are there that are just not translated at all, and many other words that are not there have been added to the version by the translators.
-There are so many of these false renderings and omissions that it cannot seriously be viewed as an "inspired translation" as the KJV-Onlyist claim.
+However, there are a GREAT many renderings of words in it that do not agree with the underlying original languge definitions.
+There are many words that are there that are just not translated at all and many other words that are not there have been added to the version by the translators.
+Many words that should have been translated have been garbled in transliteration and names, which should ALWAYS be transliterated, have been garbled as well.
+There are so many of these false renderings and ommissions that it cannot seriously be viewed as an "inspired translation" as the KJV-Onlyist claim.